telerik/ajax-docs/controls/upload/troubleshooting/the-value-of-radupload-does-not-persist.md

 ---
 title: The Value of RadUpload does not Persist
-page_title: The Value of RadUpload does not Persist | RadUpload for ASP.NET AJAX Documentation
+page_title: The Value of RadUpload does not Persist - RadUpload
-description: The Value of RadUpload does not Persist
+description: Check our Web Forms article about The Value of RadUpload does not Persist.
 slug: upload/troubleshooting/the-value-of-radupload-does-not-persist
 tags: the,value,of,radupload,does,not,persist
 published: True